Shaunae carts off the Diamond

 Miller-Uibo won the bronze medal at the London World Championships behind Schippers and Ta Lou a little over two weeks ago, but she wasn’t going to be denied this time.

-With the win, she walked off with the top cash prize of $50,000, and carted off one of the beautiful Diamond Trophies which are given to each event winner at the Diamond League Finals.
-She will end her season in the women’s 400m at the second of two Diamond League Finals, the AG Memorial Van Damme at the King Baudouin Stadium in Brussels, Belgium, on Friday September 1.
+With the win, she walked off with the race’s top cash prize of $50,000, and carted off one of the beautiful Diamond trophies which are given to each event winner at the Diamond League Finals.
+Miller-Uibo also ends the year as the world’s number two sprinter in the women’s 200m, according to the IAAF’s Top Performance List for 2017.
+She will end her season, altogether, in the women’s 400m at the second of two Diamond League Finals next week.
+The AG Memorial Van Damme will take place at the King Baudouin Stadium in Brussels, Belgium, on Friday September 1.

+Meanwhile, Bahamian national record holder in the men’s 400m Steven Gardiner wasn’t so fortunate.
+The silver medalist from the London World Championships slipped and fell out of the blocks, and never recovered.

+Isaac Makwala, of Botswana, went on to win the diamond, finishing in 43.97 seconds.
+Americans Gil Roberts and Vernon Norwood finished second and third, in times of 44.54 and 45.01 seconds, respectively.
+Gardiner failed to finish, and the expected thriller between himself and Makwala never materialized.
+Makwala was forced to miss the world championships final as he acquired an infectious stomach virus, and in his absence Gardiner went on to win the silver medal, behind world record holder Wayde van Niekerk, of South Africa.